-With funding from the Spanish Agency for International Development Cooperation (AECID), ASA set the ambitious goal of building one million cisterns in the semi-arid region of Brazil’s Northeast.
-Early in the endeavor, FOS Co-Director Gustavo Bobonis joined a research team that investigated the impact of the cisterns on local politics.
+With funding from the Spanish Agency for International Development Cooperation (AECID), Articulação Semiárido (ASA), Semi-Arid Articulation Brazil, set the ambitious goal of building one million cisterns in Brazil’s Northeast.
+Early in the endeavour, FOS Co-Director Gustavo Bobonis joined a research team that investigated the impact of the cisterns on local politics.

 The 28 million people who inhabit the mostly rural area of Northeastern Brazil have disproportionately low incomes compared to the rest of the country.
 One source of their economic vulnerability is the recurring droughts prevalent in the region.
 That economic vulnerability makes them prone to clientelism, a form of political corruption that amounts to citizens ensuring their access to resources and infrastructure in exchange for their public support of local politicians.